robisim74/angular-l10n/doc/spec.md

 Method | Function
 ------ | --------
-`addConfiguration(): ILocaleConfigAPI` | Configure the service in the application root module or bootstrap component `getConfiguration(): ILocaleConfig` |
+`addConfiguration(): ILocaleConfigAPI` | Configure the service in the application root module or in a feature module with lazy loading
+`getConfiguration(): ILocaleConfig` |
 `init(): void` | Call this method after the configuration to initialize the service `getAvailableLanguages(): string[]` |